 Couples not able to produce children of their own, even those wanting to extend their current families, may opt for adoption.
-Giving children protection, love and security through adoption provides hope to those lacking that family ‘bond’.
+Giving children protection, love, and security through adoption provides hope to those lacking that family ‘bond’.
 Emy A. Cordano, providing exceptional legal representation and is highly regarded as the ‘go-to’ Ogden adoption attorney, bridges the gap between parents seeking adoption, and the courts who look after the best interests of children.

 From start to finish, adoptions will go much smoother under the careful tutelage of Emy A. Cordano.
 With a reputation for excellence in family law, clients from across Utah have successfully brought home children and are caring for them as their own to this day.

 Thousands of children eagerly await their ‘forever homes’ while in Utah’s foster care system.
-But before children of any age can become officially adopted, law requires several steps to transpire.
+But before children of any age can become officially adopted, the law requires several steps to transpire.
 They are:

 Thirty-six (36) hours of education and training are required before ‘officially’ entering the application phase.
-As many children will come from broken homes, and may require special care and attention, it’s paramount each parent prepare themselves by understanding the intricacies of handling children in special situations.
+As many children will come from broken homes and may require special care and attention, it’s paramount each parent prepare themselves by understanding the intricacies of handling children in special situations.
 An experienced Ogden adoption attorney can guide you toward accredited classes.

 Assessment and Licensure